 Your most basic option is to embrace a middleman — specifically, a cloud storage service like Google Drive, Dropbox or Microsoft OneDrive.
 Just upload the files to a folder within the respective app on your Android phone, then find the folder within the same app on the receiving device (or vice versa).

 You can get more advanced than that, though — and make your life significantly easier as a result.
-One handy tool worth considering is a multiplatform app called Pushbullet.
-Install the app on your Android device and then install either the app or browser extension, as appropriate, on any other device with which you want to share files (Android, iOS, Windows or any computer with Chrome, Firefox or Opera installed).
+One handy tool worth considering is a multiplatform app called Join.
+Install the app on your Android device and then install either the Chrome extension or Windows 10 app on any other device with which you want to share files.
+(You can also access the service via a standard website on any desktop computer — if, for instance, you use a Mac along with a browser other than Chrome.)

 Syncing your Android phone's storage with a computer